dekum/ProjectAlpha/README.md

 * public void previous();
 * public void next()

-The classes that implement this interface, will have inherit these methods and define their own function for it.
+The classes that implement this interface, will have to inherit these methods and define their own function for it.

 <h4>Step 5</h4>
 <p> We require a concrete class that will allow us to capture the details of an audio player.
 Create a class